lnikolenko/EQA/README.md

 # When in Doubt, Ask: Generating Answerable and Unanswerable Questions, Unsupervised
-This repo contains the scripts for generating synthetic unanswerable questions.
+This is the repo for [When in Doubt, Ask: Generating Answerable and Unanswerable Questions, Unsupervised](https://link.springer.com/chapter/10.1007/978-3-030-84060-0_2).
+It contains the scripts for generating synthetic unanswerable questions.

 The repo contains the following scripts: